 First, when I mentioned “seeing the most popular visitor attractions in central London” – that’s all you’ll have time for.
 “Seeing” them.
 From the outside as you pass.
 You just don’t have enough time to actually VISIT the most popular visitor attractions in central London;

 Next, you need to be quite fit.
 It’s a LONG day seeing all that central London has to offer.
 And although the Docklands Light Railway, London’s Cable Car and the public river ferry back along the Thames cover most of the distance, you will still be walking for 19 kilometres too.
-So make sure to wear comfortable shoes;
+So make sure that you wear comfortable shoes;

-Finally, wheelchair users: If you use a powerchair, and your battery is fully charged (and you have a range of at least 25 kilometres), then it is definitely possible.
+Finally, wheelchair users.
+If you use a powerchair, and your battery is fully charged (and you have a range of at least 25 kilometres), then it is definitely possible.
 If you use a manual wheelchair though, don’t even think about seeing London in one day.
 It’s just too far (and even the fittest of wheelchair pushers might do themselves a mischief).

 [These are very thorough walking directions – you shouldn’t be getting lost in London following this guide.
-However, I definitely recommend that you follow the Google Streetview route of the entire London in a Day DIY Walking Tour (Shard Option) first, from the comfort of your own home before you head to London, as this will allow you to better visualise the entire route before you arrive].
+However, I definitely recommend that you follow the Google Streetview route of the entire London in a Day DIY Walking Tour #1 (Sky Garden Option) first, from the comfort of your own home before you head to London, as this will allow you to better visualise the entire route before you arrive].